 Panicking, they brought in another doctor, my savior.
 I will never forget how the doctor B lined straight to me, touched my arm to check my pulse and said, “I think he is going septic, I think he has appendicitis and it has already burst, get him into the ultrasound room.”
 Next thing I know, I am having cold gel slathered on my tender stomach, and then they put the probe on my right thigh, the pain shot through to my spine.
 “His appendix is burst, how could no one catch this!?” he said, with haste, he yelled, “We need to get him into surgery now.”

 I remember being thrown onto a gurney and they were prepping me for surgery.
 I remember my parents telling me they were sorry and they love me and I will be okay as I was rushed to the operating room.
-The anesthesiologist was so calm compared to the tornado of a chaos of nurses and surgeons around me.
+The anesthesiologist was so calm compared to the tornado of the chaos of nurses and surgeons around me.
 He told me, “Everything is going to be okay, look at that clock and count backward from 12 to 1,” as he placed the anesthesia mask on my face.

 I woke up laying on my left side, feeling paralyzed and cold.
 In front of me through a glass, I watched surgeons operate on a man’s open chest.
 I wasn’t scared, I wasn’t even sure if I was alive, to be honest.
 I remember just looking at this lifeless body as the surgeons moved with precision and wondering if that is how they had operated on mine.
 Above him was the same clock that I had seen before I fell to the anesthesia.
 It would be 30 minutes before a nurse came to check on me.
 She said to me, “You’re awake, are you okay.”
 I nodded yes.
 She said, “Don’t move, we will move you to a room soon.”
 I felt relieved, I was alive.